 Living up to its name, southern Greenland is fertile and lush.
 During the summer, visitors encounter blankets of wildflowers which form a vibrant contrast to the icebergs floating in the nearby fjords and the massive inland ice cap.
-Over 1,000 years ago, Erik the Red decided to settle here and gave the unknown country its name.
+Over 1,000 years ago, Erik the Red decided to settle here, after he was banished from Iceland and Norway due to murder, and gave the unknown country its name.
 Today, many ruins recall the history of those early Norse settlers.

 Stunning Disko Bay